mohamedsbadawy/NeuropixelBinFilesMerger/README.md

-# AP Bin File Merger
+# imec Binary Files Merger

 ## Overview
 This Python class provides a Python-based tool for merging `.bin` files from IMEC Neuropixels recordings.
 The script identifies corresponding `.bin` and `.meta` files in different directories and combines them while preserving file structure and metadata integrity.